UAlberta-CMPUT401/course-docs/docs/course-outline.md

 ### Statement of Expectations for AI Use

-**You MUST not submit work by Chat GPT as your own, that is plagiarism.** This also applies to other "AI" and Generative Models: Lex.page, DALL-E2, Google BARD, Microsoft Bing, and others.
+**You MUST not submit work by ChatGPT as your own, that is plagiarism.** This also applies to other "AI" and Generative Models: Lex.page, DALL-E2, Google BARD, Microsoft Bing, and others.
 If you use ChatGPT you must cite it.
 This includes the Entity, Resource, Subject, and Date.
 For example:

 ```.js
 // The following function from Microsoft, Bing, "How do I write a merge sort in JavaScript?", 2023-08-31
 function mergeSort(array) {
 ```

-If you use ChatGPT **you must cite it**, but it's probably better to Google what it tells you and find a real citation because:
+If you use AI **you must cite it**, but it's probably better to Google what it tells you and find a real citation because:

 **ChatGPT is wrong a lot.** It does not understand computer science.
 It understands how to form sentences and paragraphs well enough to be convincing, but it doesn't actually understand what anything it is saying means.
 When it has the choice between two sentences, with opposite meanings, it will pick the sentence that looks more like English it has seen, it does not pick the one that is most correct.
 This means you need to double-check that what it tells you is actually correct.